Sugden Audio

-The following year Sugden agreed to work with local loudspeaker manufacture Richard Allan, which would market Sudgen's amplifiers under their brand name.
+The following year Sugden agreed to work with local loudspeaker manufacture Richard Allan, which would market Sugden's amplifiers under their brand name.
 In April 1968 the A21 amplifier was premiered at an audio fair in London.
 It would sell for a much more attractive £52 and received good reviews in the audio press.

-Shortly after they set up a factory at Carr Street in Cleckheaton in West Yorkshire and started producing the A21 amplifier under their own name.
+Shortly after they set up a factory at Carr Street in Cleckheaton in West Yorkshire and started producing the A21 amplifier under their name.
 They subsequently expanded their range of products to include other amplifiers and tuners.

-In 1981 they relocated to Valley Road in Heckmondwike where they remain.
+In 1981, they relocated to Valley Road in Heckmondwike where they remain.